The scent of lilies and mimosa flowers perfumes the warm air, and our ears ring with birdsong.

 Everywhere is green and lush – giant ferns, elder trees, wild fennel.

-More than 200 levadas criss-cross the Portuguese island, and levada walks are one of the top things to do on Madeira.
+More than 200 levadas criss-cross the Portuguese island, and some of the best Madeira hikes are levada walks.

 Most of the maintenance paths running alongside the levadas – about one to two feet wide – make ideal hiking paths.

-Today, we’ve reached Madeira by cruise ship and we’ve booked a half-day guided excursion following the Levada do Castelejo, one of the easy levada walks on Madeira.
+Today, we’ve booked a half-day guided excursion following the Levada do Castelejo, one of the easy levada walks on Madeira.

-After making our way by coach to the trailhead, we walk single file behind our guide.
+After making our way to the trail head, we walk single file behind our guide.
 The dirt trail is mostly flat, sometimes downhill, as it follows the gravity-fed path of water.